rlite/rlite/README.md

     $ sudo rlite-ctl ipcp-enroll c.IPCP n.DIF ethBC.DIF b.IPCP

-On any node, you can check the standard output of the userspace daemon, to check that the previous operations are completed with success.
+On any node, you can check the standard output of the userspace daemon, to check that the previous operations have completed with success.
 Also the kernel log (dmesg) contains valuable log information.

 It is also possible to check the list of IPCPs running in the local system: